wilsonmar/oss-perf/tableau.md

 0. Click on a locale (en_US_US).

-   Tableau clients 9.0 come with an Excel file <strong>Sample - Superstore.xls</strong>.
+   Tableau clients 9.0 come with an Excel (.xls) file
+   <strong>Sample - Superstore.xls</strong>.
    Notice it's 3.4 MB.

-0. Click on that file opens it within Excel (if you have Microsoft Office installed).
+0. Optionally, click on that file to open it within Excel (if you have Microsoft Office installed).

-   At the lower left corner, notice there are 3 tabs (worksheets) named Orders, Returns, People.
+   Within Excel, at the lower left corner, notice there are 3 tabs (worksheets) named Orders, Returns, People.

 0. Switch back to Finder.
 To open .xls files from the Finder, control-click on the xls file and select Open With > Other ..., select Tableau.
 0. For Enable: select All Applications.